What is the two year home residency requirement, 212(e)?

 - Funding: Your stay as a J-1 was funded by the U.S. government, your home country's government, or an international organization (e.g. Fulbright, AMIDEAST)

 - Skills list: The academic or research program you received as part of the J-1 program is on the Exchange Visitor's Skills List for your home country.
+You can determine the applicable code by looking at the Subject/Field code on your DS-2019 (#4).

 - Medical training: You came as a J-1 to receive graduate medical training sponsored by the Educational Commission for Foreign Medical Graduates.